evilwire/go-env/README.md

 ```

-Compile your application say `silly-app`, and run your application
+Compile your application, say `silly-app`, and run your application

 ```sh
 USER_NAME='Michael Bluth' \